BrunaLimaa/elma/README.md

 The galaxy centre is defined as the position of the brightest pixel.
 The isophote fitter is seeded at a semi-major axis of 5 pixels with ellipticity ε = 0.2, and the centre is held fixed throughout.

 ### Bar length
-The bar radius is taken as the semi-major axis of the valid isophote with the highest ellipticity.
+Because the pipeline relies strictly on geometric surface brightness rather than statistical structural decomposition, it assumes the central component being fit is the bar.
+Under this assumption, the bar radius is extracted as the semi-major axis of the valid isophote exhibiting the highest ellipticity.
 The full bar length is twice this radius.

 ### Physical scaling
 The pixel scale is read from the WCS header.
 The angular diameter distance D_A is integrated numerically from the flat ΛCDM Friedmann equation.
 Bar length in kpc = 2 × radius_px × (pixel scale in rad) × D_A × 1000.